jogama/ensta-bretagne-project/README.md

-# Here this repository explores a novel method for a UUV to follow a level curve.
+# Autonomous vehicle following a level curve.

 Uses a few files from [robmooc](https://www.ensta-bretagne.fr/jaulin/robmooc.html), specifically from [this zip](https://www.ensta-bretagne.fr/jaulin/robmoocpy.zip).

-To run the curve following:
+To visualize the the topology the robot will navigate:
+    ```$ python3 potential_fields.py```

+To see a tank following a level curve:
     ```$ python3 follow_level.py```

-And you will see a potential field plot with a robot following a contour.
+See the code itself for further explanation, or open an issue if anything lacks documentation.